 The use and mode of operation of the 128-bit integrity algorithms are specified in Annex B.

 The supervision of failed NAS integrity checks shall be performed both in the ME and the MME.
-In case of failed integrity check (i.e. faulty or missing NAS-MAC) is detected after the start of NAS integrity protection, the concerned message shall be discarded except for some NAS messages specified in TS 24.301 [9].
-For those exceptions the MME shall take the actions specified in TS 24.301 [9] when receiving a NAS message with faulty or missing NAS-MAC.
+In case of failed integrity check (i.e. faulty or missing NAS-MAC) is detected after the start of NAS integrity protection, the concerned message shall be discarded except for some NAS messages specified in MFA TS 24.301 [9].
+For those exceptions the MME shall take the actions specified in MFA TS 24.301 [9] when receiving a NAS message with faulty or missing NAS-MAC.
 Discarding NAS messages can happen on the MME side or on the ME side.

 8.1.2 NAS integrity activation